Bell non-locality and Kochen-Specker contextuality: How are they connected?: Every Bell non-local behavior can be mapped to a KS contextual behavior

 where the bound $\eta$, which is the same as in (\ref{bi}), now holds for NCHV theories.
 Therefore, a Bell inequality test performed with ideal measurements and yielding a violation of inequality (\ref{bi}) is also a KS contextuality test violating the KS non-contextuality inequality (\ref{ni}).

 What if measurements are not ideal?
 Then, the experiment is not a KS contextuality test.
 Nevertheless, in this case, we still can recall a remarkable prediction of quantum theory, namely, that while positive-operator valued measures (POVMs) represent the most general type of measurements allowed in quantum theory, every POVM can be realized as a projection-valued-measure (PVM) in a Hilbert space of augmented dimension.
 PVMs represent ideal measurements in quantum theory.
 This prediction follows from Neumark's dilation theorem \cite{Neumark40,Holevo80,Peres95}.
 This implies that, according to quantum theory, in any Bell scenario, any local measurement represented by a POVM $x$ always admits a local dilation $\hat{x}$ to a local PVM such that $\hat{x}$ is the same in every context of the Bell scenario in which $x$ appears.
-Therefore, in quantum theory, every Bell non-local correlation $P(a,\ldots,c|x,\ldots,z)$ can be obtained using only local ideal measurements. ``Generalized'' quantum measurements do not produce Bell non-local correlations that cannot be produced by ideal measurements.
-Consequently, according to quantum theory, any Bell experiment producing correlations $P(a,\ldots,c|x,\ldots,z)$ can be associated to a KS contextuality experiment which is simply the same Bell experiment but performed with ideal measurements.
-Therefore, every matrix of quantum Bell non-local correlations can be mapped to an identical matrix of quantum correlations produced with ideal measurements.
+Therefore, in quantum theory, every Bell non-local behavior $\{P(a,\ldots,c|x,\ldots,z)\}$ can be obtained using only local ideal measurements. ``Generalized'' quantum measurements do not produce Bell non-local behaviors that cannot be produced by ideal measurements.
+Consequently, according to quantum theory, any Bell experiment producing a behavior $\{P(a,\ldots,c|x,\ldots,z)\}$ can be associated to a KS contextuality experiment which is simply the same Bell experiment but performed with ideal measurements.
+Therefore, every quantum Bell non-local behavior can be mapped to a formally identical quantum behavior produced by ideal measurements.
 In particular, every quantum violation of the Bell inequality (\ref{bi}) can be mapped to a quantum violation by the same value of the KS non-contextuality inequality (\ref{ni}).

-Moreover, if the Bell inequality (\ref{bi}) is tight, i.e., corresponds to a facet of the polytope of local correlations \cite{Froissart81,SZ81,Fine82a,Fine82b,Pitowsky89} associated to a Bell scenario with a given set of measurements, outcomes, and relations of compatibility, then the corresponding KS non-contextuality inequality is also tight, as it is associated to the corresponding facet of the corresponding KS non-contextual polytope \cite{KBLGC12,AQB13} of the KS contextuality scenario with the same measurements, outcomes, and relations of compatibility.
+Moreover, if the Bell inequality (\ref{bi}) is tight, i.e., corresponds to a facet of the polytope of local behaviors \cite{Froissart81,SZ81,Fine82a,Fine82b,Pitowsky89} associated to a Bell scenario with a given set of measurements, outcomes, and relations of compatibility, then the corresponding KS non-contextuality inequality is also tight, as it is associated to the corresponding facet of the corresponding polytope of KS non-contextual behaviors \cite{KBLGC12,AQB13} of the KS scenario with the same measurements, outcomes, and relations of compatibility.

 This link between Bell non-locality to KS contextuality justifies, for instance, considering the experimental tests of the quantum violation of the Clauser-Horne-Shimony-Holt Bell inequality using different degrees of freedom of single photons \cite{MWZ00} and neutrons \cite{YLB03} to be experiments on KS contextuality on indivisible systems.